 Nearly two years ago, one December evening, my friend Vinay and I went to watch Katthi Sandai (2016).
 For the uninitiated (good on you, mate!), Katthi Sandai is an action-drama-musical-thriller-romance-comedy film, featuring Vishal, Tamannah, Soori and Vadivelu, among others.

 I had invited my friend to watch the movie with me: I was a Vishal fan, I still am.
 My friend readily agreed: He was a Vadivelu fan, he is still a fan of what Vadivelu was.
 We figured the film is going to be awful.
+But we promised to close the year out on a high note; we expected this film to be so bad that it’s going to be great.

 Good lord, we weren’t ready for what hit us.